dapp-lab/website/_pages/research.md

 permalink: /research/
 ---

-You can view working papers and published articles on United Nations peacekeeping from affiliated researchers below.
+You can view working papers and published articles on peacebuilding from affiliated researchers below.

 # Working papers